 - As for the pasta, I prefer rigatoni or any other short pasta, such as penne rigate, which tends to adhere to the sauce much better.
 But of course, it would be just as good even if you prefer spaghetti.

-Begin by lightly sautéing a clove of garlic in olive oil.
+Prepare the tomato sauce: Begin by lightly sautéing a clove of garlic in olive oil.
 Add the canned whole plum tomatoes which have been crushed by hand (or a potato masher) to break them down and red pepper flakes.
-Let the sauce simmer while the eggplant is baking.
+When the eggplant is done, stir it into tomato sauce.

 While the sauce simmers, bring a large pot of salted water to a boil and cook your pasta until al dente.
 Combine the prepared tomato eggplant with the pasta and stir.
 Top with freshly chopped basil.
+Serve with plenty of freshly grated ricotta salata.

-Recipe Notes:
+Recipe FAQs

 Ingredients

-- 4 tbsp extra-virgin olive oil divided
+- 4 tablespoon extra-virgin olive oil divided

-- 2 eggplants approximately 1 1/2 lbs, cut into 1-inch cubes
+- 2 eggplants approximately 1 ½ lbs, cut into 1-inch cubes

 - salt to taste